 In Vienna there were cafés for everyone: artists, intellectuals, the respectable bourgeoisie and the not-so-respectable.
 People gathered in cafés to chat, eat, read, work, play, gamble and discuss.
 The café provided a place where the rigid social hierarchies of the day could be relaxed a little.
 The fluid character of this social space stimulated the minds whose intellectual and creative achievements made such a dramatic contribution to the development of European modernity at this time.

-More than 300 years later the Kaffeehaus is stillan institution, without comparison.
+More than 300 years later the Kaffeehaus is still an institution.
 The Viennese have developed a whole culture around coffee drinking and elevated it to an all encompassing attitude of life.

-You feel at home in a Kaffeehaus as you step inside: the setting is spacious yet intimate, there is plush seating around marble tables, the scrape of traditional Thonet wooden chairs on parquet floors and mirrors reflecting mildly steamy light.
+You feel at home in a Kaffeehaus as you step inside: the setting is spacious yet intimate, there is plush seating around marble tables, the scrape of traditional Thonet wooden chairs on parquet floors and mirrors reflecting the mood.